-Join us for the Public Health Product Forge in collaboration with the NHS ISD and Scottish Health Innovations Ltd, from Thursday 25th to Sunday 28th January 2018 at The Biscuit Factory in Edinburgh.
+Help find digital remedies for public health challenges - Product Forge is back with a public health hackathon from Thursday 25th to Sunday 28th January 2018 at the Biscuit Factory in Edinburgh.

 Whether you already have an idea that you would like to prototype or you would just like to make new connections, we invite you to come along and meet people with a shared goal of finding digital remedies for challenges surrounding public health.

 Use this opportunity to develop your career, gain new skills, network with professionals, meet potential employers or even kick-start your own company.

 We’re kitting out the Biscuit Factory to make a cosy and welcoming space for you to work on your projects away from the winter weather.
 We’ll have snug working, chill-out, naptime and mealtime zones and we’ll be serving 10 free meals including hot and hearty dinners, and a special surprise for Burns supper!
 The venue will be open for 24 hour access, so feel free to stay and work into the early hours.

 Registrations will remain open until 9am on Saturday for late starting participants.